Seq # 362150030

 Flight periods

-The adults have been observed from mid May till the end of June.
-They are active in late evening and later come to light.
+The adults have been observed from late April till the end of July, occasionally later.
+Most observations during June.

 Observed on